thomtreebus/Pacto/TestReport.md

   - Notifications
   - Search

-  Running development application on different operating systems (Windows, MacOS, Linux)
+  Running development application on different operating systems (Windows, macOS, Linux)

   User Acceptance Testing (UAT) - Ensure that  software solves the problem initially set out to solve
 - **Out of Scope**: Performance testing was not done for this application.
 This includes measuring loading times and operating under heavy loads (large number of users, frequent requests, etc.).
-It was not possible to test the system for performance due to the limitations of certain third party services that are used (ex. free APIs with limited number of requests/bandwith allowed).
+It was not possible to test the system for performance due to the limitations of certain third party services that are used (ex. free APIs with limited number of requests/bandwidth allowed).

 ## Metrics
 |     | Test Cases Executed      | Test Cases Passed | Code Coverage |